Kinto/kinto/docs/api/buckets.rst

 .. http:get:: /buckets/(bucket_id)

-    :synopsis: Returns a specific bucket by its id.
+    :synopsis: Returns a specific bucket by its ID.

     **Requires authentication**